 - Less maintenance.
 New appliances, wiring, and plumbing mean that things are less likely to break down right away.
 You may have years or even decades before you'll have to worry about replacing the dishwasher or having a plumber come to work on the bathroom sink.

 - More neighborhood amenities.
 Since new construction tends to come in the form of subdivisions, you may enjoy things like a neighborhood clubhouse, pool, playground, or other recreational facilities.

 - Energy efficiency.
 Double-paned windows, HVAC systems, energy efficient appliances, and adequate door and window seals keep energy in, lowering your heating and cooling bills and saving you money over the life of the home.
 You may even get certain tax rebates or incentives for promoting energy efficiency.

 - Less competition.
 In a hot market, existing homes can be snatched up quickly, often before the listing ever goes live.
-Since builders often construct dozens of new houses at a time, it’s easier for you to get the home of your dreams without having to stand in line or engage in a bidding war.
+Since builders often construct dozens of new houses at a time, it's easier for you to get your ideal home without having to stand in line or engage in a bidding war.